RossielCS/Bookstore/README.md

 `heroku open`

 ## :gem:  Features
-1. The user can do the following mathematical operations:
+1. The user can add a book with title and category.
-    - Addition.
-    - Subtraction.
-    - Multiplication.
-    - Division.
-    - Percentage.

-2. It has an "AC" button for all clear.
+2. It has a "remove book" button to delete it from the bookstore.
+3. The user can filter the displayed books by category.

 ## :woman:  Author